XciciciX/XciciciX/README.md

 🎓 **M.S. in Computer Science @ University of Southern California (USC)**
 📍 Previously: **B.S.E. in Data Science Engineering @ University of Michigan**
 💡 Passionate about **AI systems, distributed computing, and generative models**.
-🏆 **Finalist – Grundfos Prize Student Award 2025**
-  Selected as one of the finalists (Project Student/Group category) for outstanding research on AI-based predictive maintenance at Grundfos Headquarters, Bjerringbro, Denmark.

 I am actively looking for internship opportunities in SDE/MLE in 2026 Summer.